diescalo/jermit/README.md

   * Communicating with old serial or dialup systems such as bulletin board systems (BBS).

+  * Uploading new firmware to switches, routers, and other embedded devices.

   * Transferring files over an existing interactive ssh session.

-  * Transferring files across noisy and unreliable links, for example 3-wire RS232 to an embedded system.
+  * Transferring files across noisy and unreliable links, for example 3-wire RS-232 to an embedded system.

 Programmers seeking to use the serial file transfer protocols in their applications have very few good choices that are Open Source or Free